 Sephora Beauty Class as a successful initiative to help Chinese consumers learn about perfumes

-This page shows the perfume or cologne classification according to the percentage of perfume, and from which category is the current product on that page.
+This page shows the perfume or cologne classification according to the percentage of perfume, and from which category the current product on that page.

 This helps Chinese consumers learn the right description of the product and how long they can expect the scent to last.